aspiroo/Scheme/README.md

 # Scheme
-# Exercises from CSE425 book
+# Exercises from Concepts of Programming Language 10th edition book

 1. Write a Scheme function that computes the volume of a sphere, given its radius.